ImInTheICU/ImInTheICU/README.md

 Name: Christopher
 Age: 15
 Sex: when?
-Descriptor: "Code is like humor.
+Quote: "Code is like humor.
 When you have to explain it, it’s bad."
+Description: Reverse Engineer | Cheat Developer
 Website: nootnoot.dev
 Email: pingu@nootnoot.dev
 ```